devsabrinagomes/contact-list/README.md

 ## Pré-Requisitos

-Será necessário o docker e docker-compose instalado no computador.
+Será necessário a instalação do Angular CLI e Node

-## Rodando ambiente com Docker
+## Instalando as depedencias do projeto

-Na raiz do projeto executar o comando 'docker-compose up' para subir a imagem do projeto:
+Na raiz do projeto executar o comando : "npm install" para instalar as depedencias do projeto

-## Criando as as migrações no banco

-Execute o comando 'docker-compose exec web python manage.py migrate'

-## Populando o banco de dados para os dados iniciais

-Execute o comando 'docker-compose exec web python manage.py loaddata fixtures.json'
+## Executar server de desenvolvimento

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.